Ahmed-AbouElfetouh/tanatosStudio-template/README.md

 #  Tanatos Studio Template

-## What you will Find in Template
+I built this project using (HTML, CSS, JavaScript).

+in that project you will find :

-- Fully Responsive Template by [Media Queries].
+1- Fully Responsive website by [Media Queries].

-- Slider.
+2- Slider.

-- Show More / Less Content.
+3- Show More / Less Content.
-- Scroll To Every Section On Page Smoothly.
-## Tech Stack

-**Client:** HTML, CSS, JavaScript.
+4- Scroll to every section at website smoothly.

 ## For Live Preview [Click Here]( https://ahmed-abouelfetouh.github.io/tanatosStudio-template/)
 ## Project Screenshots